nikomatsakis/rust-latam-2019/content/index.md

 ???

-I talked earlier about what Rust looked like when I got here.
-It was really a different language -- and I don't just mean the syntax.
-It didn't have the building blocks of zero-cost abstractions yet.
+When we started, we didn't really know what Rust should look like.
+The Rust of 2011, from a technical perspective, was not the Rust of today.
+It had some but not all of the building blocks of zero-cost abstractions in place -- and, fundamentally, it was not a "library-based language" like Rust is today.
 Instead, it had a lot of things built in to the language.
 It had a garbage collector!
 And yet certain key things were present, even then.

 ---